lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 **What's next?**

-It was a brief introduction that covered only a tiny portion of Astronomy features.
+This is a brief introduction that covered only a tiny portion of Astronomy's features.
 If you want to read more about Astronomy please take a look at the other sections in this documentation.
 {{/template}}